University-of-Manitoba-Computer-Science/tools-n-techniques/book/topic02/06-transferring-files.md

 file or folder that you've asked it to copy to the remote computer.

 [MobaXterm]: https://mobaxterm.mobatek.net
-[the same way you did with Pandoc]: ../topic01/topic-2.html
 </details>

 <details><summary>GUIs for macOS</summary>
 [Cyberduck] is a tool designed specifically for transferring files between computers.
-Installing Cyberduck is [the same process as installing VS Code] (download the `.zip` file, copy the app into your Applications directory).
+Installing Cyberduck is [the same process as installing VS Code][installing software on your personal computer] (download the `.zip` file, copy the app into your Applications directory).

 Once you've installed Cyberduck, create a new "SFTP" connection by clicking on